ishan00/ishantarunesh.com/_posts/2022-07-07-life-is-like-an-amusement-park.md

 ---
-title: Life is like an Amusement Park
+title: Life is like an amusement park
 layout: post
 date: 2022-07-07
 tags: personal